spicetify/docs/docs/development/api-wrapper/functions/remove-from-queue.md

 :::caution

-If an `uid` is not provided, all tracks with the same `uri` will be removed.
+If a `uid` is not provided, all tracks with the same `uri` will be removed.

 :::